shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 She found the latch on the boots, and flipped them ope and shut.
 Open and shut.
 It gave her a modicum of comfort.

 “I wish they would just accept me as I am.
 Accept me as a cat.
 Wait, am I really dsayting that?
 Am I finally admitting to myself that I’m a cat? *Ersatizca chuckled to herself.* I guess I am.
 It’s ironic, isn’t it?
 I get rejected by everyone I know and love, and that’s how I come to accept myself for what I truly am.

+*Did I deserve this?
+I removed the spike from Wryonin’s slingshot against his wishes.
+I prioritized working on the drums instead of fixing Lemilay’s pillow.
+I took the boots back despite Mudrich telling me to leave them alone.
+I went to the cat outpost despite Mother telling me not to.
+I’ve been… disloyal.
+I broke all the promises I made.
+I strayed from Alpha’s guiding moonlight.*

+The water dripped from the hole in the wall. *Drip.
+Drip.
+Drip.*

+Ersatzica shivered.
+It was cold down here under the town.

+“I never should have trusted Fisher.”
+She bit her tongue. *Fisher is a good cat, and a good friend.
+I can’t blame him for what he did, or why he did it.
+I’m the one who destroyed his home, who almost killed him, who recklessly endangered his life.
+I betrayed him.
+It’s my fault.*

+Ersatzica took a deep breath.
+“So what now?
+What am I?” *Yes, I know I was born a cat, but I was raised a wolf.
+And assuming I can get the wolfskin back, I can still be a wolf.
+But I don’t know, it feels… different, now.
+Like I don’t deserve the wolfskin.
+Or maybe, that I don’t want it?
+“Is it something we can fix?”
+Mudrich said.
+No, Muddy, no it isn’t.
+Because I’m not broken.
+I’m just different.
+Funny how it took me getting put in jail to realize that.*

+She sat in a corner.
+“So what do I do now?” *In the heat of the moment, I forgot to tell them about the invasion plans.
+But I’m a cat now, and what happens to them no longer effects me.* Images of war flashed before her eyes, scenes of death and destruction, of her siblings skewered on spears and chopped to bits, of Mother’s skin draped like a trophy around Seamtrust’s shoulders.
+The thought brought a tear to her eye.
+“Mudrich…” she sobbed.
+“Wryonin, Mother, Lemilay…” *Well, one thing’s for certain: even though I’m no longer a wolf, I’m still loyal.
+I’ll do what I have to to save my family, and my village.*

+Ersatzica opened her mouth to howl, but all that escaped was a *meow*.
+“Oh right.”
+She looked around the cell for a way to escape.

+[Ersatzica uses heirlooms to escape jail]